 The brain scans revealed that the pattern of cognitive behaviour was different in the brains of adults who stammer.
 In particular, there were:

 - low levels of activity in a part of the brain called the left temporal lobe, which is involved in processing sound and speech

 - unusually high levels of activity in the right hemisphere (in most adults, the left hemisphere is active when a person is speaking)

 These results have led to a number of theories about how these abnormal patterns of cognitive activity may contribute to stammering.

 First, the low levels of activity in the left temporal lobe may mean that a person has an impaired feedback system.
 This may cause differences in the way they hear their own voice.

 Second, the abnormal activity in the right hemisphere may mean that a person who stammers has interference from this part of the brain when they are speaking.

 However, it is unclear whether these effects are the result of stammering or the cause of stammering.

 Another area of research has focused on a part of the brain known as the basal ganglia.
 The basal ganglia is responsible for some of the most basic human abilities and for processing powerful emotions such as fear and aggression.

-Brain scans have shown unusual activity in the basal ganglia in adults who stammer.
+Brain scans of adults who stammer have shown unusual activity in the basal ganglia.
 It may be that their stammering is caused by a problem with regulating the functions of the basal ganglia.